 These famous buildings survive to this day.
-So you can go and ‘recreate’ Tosca in your mind (all with the aid of a trusty MP3 player).
+So you can go and ‘recreate’ Tosca in your mind (with the aid of your trusty mobile streaming app of choice).
 Since the premiere at the Teatro Constanzi in Rome, many productions have taken Sardou and Puccini at their word by replicating the exact timings and settings of the three acts and, in 1992, a performance was broadcast live from the actual locations.
 So visiting these sites is a great way to get to know your Tosca.

 Act I – The Church of Sant’Andrea della Valle

 Setting the scene: Tosca opens with the escaped convict Angelotti stumbling into the church of Sant’Andrea della Valle, right in the heart of Rome.
 He’s looking for the Capella Attavanti (the private chapel of his sister the Marchesa).

 On location: Angelotti must have been searching for a while, as there’s no such chapel in the church.
 The name was Sardou’s invention, but the chapel on which it is based is immediately to the left of the door.
 Coming in off the teeming main street, the Corso Vittorio Emanuele II, Sant’Andrea really is a quiet haven in the midst of the racket of central Rome.